2022 Gang Conference has been CANCELLED

 Join our mailing list to get notified of future RCGIA Training Classes!

-RCGIA Training Director - Senior Investigator R. Kwan -
+RCGIA Training Director - Supervising Investigator R. Kwan

 Benefits of membership include:

 - Membership with RCGIA improves a gang expert's court resume

 - Membership makes a patrol officer / deputy more competitive when applying for a gang investigator's position within their department

 RCGIA has members from:

 President – Supervising Investigator Robert Kwan – Riverside DA